-The expected cumulative investment return from 2022-2027 would be 1.36% as compared to 6.75%, which is the assumed return over this period.
+The expected cumulative investment return from 2023-2028 would be -0.82% as compared to the 6.75% assumed return over this period.

 Below are estimated impacts on funding measures over the next eight years for the State and Teacher plans under the stagflation economic scenario.
-Due to depressed returns as well as actuarial losses, the contribution rate would slowly increase over the eight-year period to just below 20% of covered payroll for the State plan and just over 20% for the Teacher plan.
-The funded status would also suffer in this scenario, dropping below 70% for both the State and Teacher plan in a relatively short period of time and adding approximately \$3.0 billion in unfunded liability to the State and \$6.0 billion to the Teacher plan over the first five years.
+Due to depressed returns as well as actuarial losses, the median contribution rate would slowly increase over the eight-year period to above 25% of covered payroll for the State plan and over 27% for the Teacher plan.
+The funded status would also suffer in this scenario, dropping below 70% for both the State and Teacher plans in a relatively short period of time and adding approximately \$5.6 billion in unfunded liability to the State and \$12.2 billion to the Teacher plan over the first five years.